 In November 2016, FHMP engaged American Institute of Architects San Francisco (AIASF) to partner on a Design Competition to spawn more interest, ideas and visions for what might be possible at Harvey Milk Plaza.
 The AIA represents over 90,000 licensed architects and associated professionals in the US and brings an international profile to the project.
 AIASF proposesd a design competition that would raise the profile of the project and engage the imaginations and efforts of skilled designers from around the world.
 The ultimate goal of the design competition was to select the design team responsible to work with FHMP, the community, city agencies and others in reimagining Harvey Milk Plaza.

-The competition officially kicked off in April 2017, initial entries were submitted by end of May 2017, three finalists selected in June 2017, revisions and designs resubmitted in September 2017 and the winning design team announced in October 2017.
-The process was invigorating, generating 20,000 comments on Neighborland alone.
+The competition officially kicked off in April 2017, 33 initial entries were submitted by end of May 2017, three finalists selected in June 2017, revisions and designs resubmitted in September 2017 and the winning design team announced in October 2017.
+The process was invigorating, generating over 20,000 interactions on Neighborland alone.

-In June 2016, SFMTA (San Francisco Metropolitan Transit Authority) announced the Harvey Milk Plaza Accessibility Improvements project, intended to address non-compliant ADA conditions at the Castro Muni Metro Station to comply with regulations that were not in effect when the station debuted in 1980.
-The scope of work includes an elevator that will provide access to/from the street, concourse/ticketing, and platform levels of the station.
-Also included are improvements to the accessible path between the new elevator and the existing path of travel.
+In June 2016, SFMTA (San Francisco Metropolitan Transit Authority) announced the Castro Accessibility Improvements Project, intended to address non-compliant ADA conditions at the Castro Muni Metro Station to comply with regulations that were not in effect when the station debuted in 1980.
+As part of a system-wide effort to improve Americans with Disabilities Act (ADA) access to Muni transit, the pavement and pedestrian areas around Castro Muni station will be improved and a second elevator will be added to provide continuous access to the station.
+Station improvements include widening the sidewalk, replacing the existing lighting, and regrading the pavement above the station.
 Acknowledging the significance of Harvey Milk Plaza, SFMTA also identifies opportunities for public art to commemorate Harvey Milk, for whom the plaza was named.

-Subsequently, in July 2017, SFMTA reached out to neighborhood organizations, including Castro CBD and Castro Merchants, for input on the project and requested that all input be received by September 2016.
-In response, a coalition of citizens formed to gather community input to the project.
+Subsequently, in July 2017, the Castro CBD and the Castro Merchants learned about the SFMTA Accessibility Improvements Project at the Castro MUNI Station.
+In response, a coalition of citizens formed to restart conversations about making improvements to better honor Harvey Milk at Harvey Milk Plaza.
+After several meetings with MTA, it was clear that any improvements being proposed had to be finalized within just a few short months.
 Almost immediately, this group recognized that more time was needed to assess the opportunity and engage more community members in a discussion about the neighborhood's response, given the significance of the project's location.
-A one-year extension of the deadline (to September, 2017) was requested, and SFMTA granted this request.
 This group of community members later took on the name Friends of Harvey Milk Plaza (FHMP).

 Although the FHMP Project and the SFMTA Accessibility Project are collaborative projects at the same site and naturally are in communication, planning is independent of one another.
 Throughout the process, opportunities for efficiency are being identified and leveraged as much as possible.